mauritzn/deno-runner/README.md

 #### VS Code

-In VS Code import maps can be used with out syntax errors using the following VS Code extension: https://github.com/denoland/vscode_deno.
+In VS Code import maps can be used without syntax errors using the following VS Code extension: https://github.com/denoland/vscode_deno.
 This also requires the use of a `tsconfig.json` file, to specify where the import map file is.

 One thing to remember is that you need to run the project once using Deno-runner in-order for it to create the `import_map.json` file for you.
 Any update to the `"imports"` config option will also require that you run Deno-runner for the `import_map.json` file to get updated.
 This is because Deno-runner only updates the `import_map.json` file before running your project.